EFN 105 Cr.2

 Understanding Human Differences

 The course will focus on human differences and the factors which influence these differences, specifically group identifications.
 It will explore the interaction between misperceptions and ethnocentric perspectives which foster the development of prejudicial attitudes.
 It will explain the effect of prejudicial attitudes on expectations for "different" others (stereotyping) and on behavior toward those others (discrimination).
 It will examine diverse groups in our society and how membership in one or more of these groups affects one's sense of identity and one's opportunities.
-Offered Fall, Winter, Spring.
+Offered Occasionally.

 EFN 222 Cr.2